Updated August 2023

 A vape coil is the heating element in your vape device.
 Priming your vape coil simply refers to ensuring that enough e-liquid is soaked into the coil and the wicking to ensure that it does not burn out when power and heat are applied.

 The care and time involved in priming usually depend on the resistance of the coil, which is measured in ohms (Ω).
 This is because the lower the resistance of the coil, the more cotton/wicking it has.
 The increased wicking material leads to more potential for dry spots on the cotton, and therefore an increased chance of burning it.

 Indeed, this is one of the reasons high resistance coils last a lot longer than low resistance coils, the others being the smaller surface area of the coil and the VG:PG ratios of the e-liquid used.

-Pre-filled pods, like the Hexa Pods, and disposable cartridges do not usually need to be primed, as they have already had enough exposure to e-liquid to ensure that the coil and wicking are saturated.
+Pre-filled pods, like the Crystal Plus pods, and disposable cartridges do not usually need to be primed, as they have already had enough exposure to e-liquid to ensure that the coil and wicking are saturated.

 The exception is when pre-filled pods are designed to keep the e-liquid separate from the coil until ready to be used.
 When that happens, you should allow the pod to stand for a few minutes before using it.

 Every other kind of coil, whether fixed or removable, needs to be primed.
 However, the care taken and the time needed varies significantly.